NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### Store

-These settings are under `.Store`, e.g. `Settings.Current.Store`.
+These settings are under `.Store`, e.g. `Exceptional.Settings.Store`.
 Usages aren't shown here since these are usually used when creating a store, see the left-hand nav for different store examples.

 **Type** (`string`): The type of error store to use, e.g. `Memory`, `SQL`, `MySQL`.